rodyrahi/Taskx-nano/README.md

 cd functionx-nano

+Install dependencies:
-Install dependencies (assuming Python-based, adjust as needed): pip install -r requirements.txt
+pip install -r requirements.txt

-Note: If specific dependencies are required (e.g., transformers, spacy), they will be listed in requirements.txt.
+Note: Dependencies (e.g., spacy, scikit-learn) will be listed in requirements.txt.
+No large-scale NLP models like BERT or GPT are required.

 Set up the environment:

 Ensure Python 3.8+ is installed.
-Configure any additional settings (e.g., model weights, API keys) as specified in the configuration file (to be added).
+Configure any additional settings (e.g., function library, model weights) as specified in config.yaml (to be added).

 Usage

-Prepare a Prompt: Write a natural language prompt describing the desired function, e.g., "Calculate the square of a number."
+Write a Prompt: Create a natural language prompt describing the desired function, e.g., "Calculate the square of a number."
 Run the Model:python main.py --prompt "Calculate the square of a number"

-Output: The model will return the matched function (e.g., a Python function like square(num)) and suggested parameters (e.g., num=5).
+Output: The model returns the matched function (e.g., square(num)) and optimized parameters (e.g., num=5).

 Example
 $ python main.py --prompt "Sort a list of numbers in ascending order"